pioupia/email-CheckUp/README.md

 ## Options

-email-CheckUp supports 3 options :
+email-checkup supports 3 options :

 * *blacklist* - _true / false_ (Defaults to true).
 This option is optional.
 It enables a blacklist of more than 360 disposable email sites.
 * *whitelist* - _array_ (Defaults : ["com", "be", "ch", "fr"]).
 This option is optional.
 It enables a whitelist of all domains accepted in the email.